michelp/hillisp/README.md

 ### (* x y)

-Multiply 'x' and 'y', may be integers or xectors.
+Multiply 'x' and 'y', may be numbers or xectors.

 ### (*= x y)